AdobeDocs/experience-platform.en/help/query-service/clients/aqua-data-studio.md

 ### Setting SSL mode

 Next, you must set the SSL mode value as `?sslmode=require`.
 This is done from the [!DNL Driver] tab of the [!DNL Edit Server Properties] dialog.
-See the official Aqua Data Studio documentation for instructions on how to edit driver properties.
+See the official Aqua Data Studio documentation for instructions on how to [edit driver properties](https://www.aquaclusters.com/app/home/project/public/aquadatastudio/wikibook/Documentation13/page/116/PostgreSQL#drivers) and [configure SSL for [!DNL PostgreSQL]](https://www.aquaclusters.com/app/home/project/public/aquadatastudio/wikibook/Documentation20/page/SSL-Configuration/SSL-Configuration).
 Use the search bar to find the `sslmode` property.

 >[!IMPORTANT]
 >